HydroApps/Graph--plotter--App/README.md

            Output: #The x or y label will rotate 30 degree
         Note: Enter zero for no rotation

-* Tada!! 🥳 Your graph is ready!!🙂
+* Tada!! 🥳 Your graph is ready!!🙂.
+You can save your graph now.

 #### 📌Known issues
   --ValueError: invalid literal for int() with base 10: 'd' ['d' or any other string value]